rizalasrul/rizalasrul.com/content/30-day-writing-challenge/day-15.md

 tags: ['30DayWritingChallenge']
 ---

 It doesn't feel like I'm halfway through the #30DayWritingChallenge.
-Actually today I've no idea what to write about.
+Actually today I have no idea what to write about.

 Then suddenly Facebook refreshed my memory with this old photograph.